 3.2.
-Likewise, in the sense of these guidelines, each company area of KTM SMC that provides services for KTM AG in the areas of finance and accounts, controlling, investor relations as well as law and tax is also defined as an area of confidentiality.
+Likewise, in the sense of these guidelines, each company area of KTM SMC which provides services in the areas of finance and accounts, controlling, investor relations as well as law and tax for KTM AG is defined as an area of confidentiality.

 4. Handling insider information

 4.1.
 Within an area of confidentiality, insider information may only be known by those persons who are involved with processing this information as part of their duties.
 The number of persons involved with insider information must be kept as low as possible.

 4.2.
 All insider information which becomes known about for the first time in KTM AG or in KTM Motorrad, KTM SMC, KTM SC and/or HQV MC and is recognised as such must be reported immediately to the board of directors of KTM AG and the compliance officer.

 4.3.
 Written documentation and external data carriers, especially CD-ROMs and USB sticks which contain insider information, must be stored in such a manner that it is not accessible by those persons who are not involved in the processing of this insider information, written documentation or data carriers as part of their duties.

 4.4.
 Electronically stored data including electronic mail which contains insider information is to be secured in such a manner that it is not accessible by those persons who are not involved in the processing of this insider information or data as part of their duties.

 5. Passing on of insider information